School governors are skilled, motivated people who are committed to making an improvement in our schools.

 Many governing boards provide help for new governors such as a mentor.

-Bedford Borough provides support for all governors, including new governors:
+We provide support for all governors, including new governors:

 - New governors receive a Welcome booklet with helpful information about governance

-- New governors Induction training
+- New governors induction training

 - School Governor Annual Training Programme – available to all governors from all schools, academies and free schools across Bedford Borough